simonmichael/hledger_site/src/ledger.md

 ### Decoding errors

-hledger, like most Haskell programs, exits with an error if it sees non-ascii data which can't be decoded using the system locale's text encoding.
+hledger reports an error if it sees non-ascii data which can't be decoded using the system locale's text encoding.
 To avoid this, see [Install: Text encoding](install.md#text-encoding).